alexhkurz/coronavirus-in-R/lessons/lesson-01/lesson-01.md

 First we need to remove the commas using the function `gsub`:

-Convert the data to a list of numbers and plot it.

     deaths_italy <- gsub(",", "", deaths_italy)

 We read this line as: Subtract the "," from the data stored in the variable `deaths_italy` and store the result again in `deaths_italy`.

 Next, we come to subtle point.
 Whenever you see `0` you may just think of the number zero.
 But to a computer, the symbol `0` in a text is different from the number `0`.
 In a text, `0` is just another letter, or *character* as one says.
-It doesn't make sense to arithmetic on characters.
-Computers only know how to do arithmetic on numbers.
-So they do need to convert the characters into numbers before they can computer with them. [^ascii]
+It doesn't make sense to do arithmetic on characters.
+Computers know how to do arithmetic on numbers but not on characters.
+So we need to convert the characters into numbers before the they can be plotted: [^ascii]

     deaths_italy <- as.numeric(deaths_italy)